atchai/eyewitness/DEPLOY.md

 3. Add an environment variable with `heroku config:set PROVIDER_ID=default -a eyewitness-ui`.
 4. Run `heroku domains:add eyewitness-ui.<DOMAIN_NAME> -a eyewitness-ui` replacing <DOMAIN_NAME> as appropriate.
 5. Take note of the DNS target given to you by the previous command, e.g. "eyewitness-ui.sometest.com.herokudns.com".
-6. Run `heroku container:push web -a eyewitness-ui` to deploy the read server.
+7. Run `heroku container:push web -a eyewitness-ui` to push the Docker image to Heroku.
+8. Run `heroku container:release -a eyewitness-ui web` to deploy the UI.
 7. Run `heroku dyno:resize hobby -a eyewitness-ui` to allow us to use SSL on the domain (costs apply, see Heroku pricing).
 8. Enable automatic SSL certificate management with `heroku certs:auto:enable -a eyewitness-ui`.